-The manufacturing plant in Ulundi was erected and established in 2008 via the Rural Sanitation Project funding.
+The manufacturing plant in Ulundi was erected and established in 2008 via the Rural Sanitation Project funding, with a second plant completed in Vryheid during 2013.
 At present it is managed by Conloo, a division of Conrite Walls.
 The objective is that the manufacturing plant will be handed over to local business partners, and in doing so promote local economic development.